 Drinking Water Well #2 is a gravel packed well put into service in 1973.
 Production is rated for 270 gallons per minutes.
-Built in 1990, Well Building #2 includes the drinking water well pump associated and in-line treatment facilities for Drinking Well #2.
+Built in 1990, Well Building #2 includes the drinking water well pump associated in-line and facilities treatment for Drinking Well #2.
 During the improvement project to connect Well #2 to the CWTB, the building will be updated and will continue to house the wellhead and control panels for the pump.
 The building will also continue to be used for storage.